-The awards granted in 2016 originally had a SIM gateway measure however, as noted on page 17, at the end of 2017 Ofwat announced that the SIM measure would be replaced with effect from 2019/20.
+The awards granted in 2016 originally had a SIM gateway measure however, as noted on page 17 of the Annual Report and Financial Statements, at the end of 2017 Ofwat announced that the SIM measure would be replaced with effect from 2019/20.
 The committee considered that continuing to include SIM as an LTIP measure could lead to expenditure in the business which could be better deployed for other business needs and could motivate behaviour that was not in the best interests of our customers or the business.